NickCorcoran/Docs/openshift-security-considerations.md

 - https://beta-docs.developer.gov.bc.ca/

 **Contact**
-For all other matters concerning security on the OpenShift Container Platform, please contact nick.corcoran@gov.bc.ca.
+For all other matters concerning security on the OpenShift Container Platform, please contact PlatformServicesTeam@gov.bc.ca.